fiftydinar/gidro-os/README.md

 - Gnome Tweaks

 Replaced packages (RPMs)/usecases:
-- Ungoogled Chromium from Flathub instead of Firefox rpm
+- Gnome Web from Flathub instead of Firefox rpm
 - Mission Center from Flathub instead of Gnome System Monitor
 - System76-Power instead of Power Profiles Daemon (it is more aggressively, but still reliably, adjusting power-saving of various components + Power Profiles Daemon is depreciated)
 - Gnome Mutter "dynamic triple-buffering" support (for improved Gnome Shell performance)